Dickerson Park Zoo: History

 Dickerson Park was established by the Springfield Park Board in 1922 and developed with the aid of Works Progress Administration (WPA) labor and funds in the 1930s.
 From then until the 1970s, very little development or support occurred, and by 1975, the zoo became rundown.
-It was on the verge of being closed, but a commitment was made by the City of Springfield, and a support group was created known as Friends of the Zoo, to save the zoo.
+It was on the verge of being closed, but a commitment was made by the City of Springfield, and a support group was created known as Friends of the Zoo, to restore the zoo.

 The Friends organization developed a membership base, launched education programs and gathered support from donors for new projects and improvements.
 The City of Springfield committed budget dollars and instituted an admission fee to help offset expenses.

 The zoo's mission had the objectives of advancing recreation, education, conservation and research.
 A master plan, adopted in 1985, visualized a new zoo, with geographic themes and phased development.

 The zoo became involved in Species Survival Plans, most notably Asian elephants, maned wolves and cheetahs.
 In-house and outreach education programs were offered to the community.
 The growth of tourism in the region contributed to increases in attendance and offered visitors to the community another attraction when visiting the Ozarks.

 An update and revision of the master plan for the park was completed in 1996.